Frequently Asked Questions

 Who will teach my child?

-Eric Eisenbrey is the founder and the only teacher – so far!
+Eric Eisenbrey is the founder and the lead teacher.
 Eric taught in public schools for 10 years.
 Eric has bachelor’s and master’s degrees in education, but he also has an extra degree in curriculum and instruction and has a range of teaching certifications in West Virginia.
-As the school grows, a second teacher will be hired.

 Academic Approach and Curriculum